This is part of an ELC Tech Network

 sqlite3 todo.sqlite

 SQLite3 will now start and load the todo.sqlite database.
 By default the database is empty and contains no tables.
-If you need a refresher on the basics of SQL databases Google It.
-Since our application is fairly simple, we only need to create one table.
+If you need a refresher on the basics of SQL databases Since our application is fairly simple, we only need to create one table.
 We will create a table called todo by typing the following statement:

 CREATE TABLE todo(pk INTEGER PRIMARY KEY, text VARCHAR(25), priority INTEGER, complete BOOLEAN);